finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

  WHEN [currency] = 'US' THEN 'USD'
  WHEN [currency] = 'Gb' THEN 'GBP'
  ELSE [currency]
- END # str | SQL query to generate the case statement design object from (optional)
+ END # str | SQL to attempt to create an case statement Design object from (optional)

     try:
-        # [EXPERIMENTAL] PutCaseStatementDesignSqlToDesign: Converts SQL queries to a CaseStatementDesign object.
+        # [EXPERIMENTAL] PutCaseStatementDesignSqlToDesign: Converts SQL to a case statement design object
         api_response = api_instance.put_case_statement_design_sql_to_design(body=body)
         pprint(api_response)
     except ApiException as e: